 Notes by Elbio Barilari

-Only one composer compares in home-land stature to the larger-than-life image projected by Carlos Chávez (1899–1978), and that is Heitor Villa-Lobos (1887–1959).
-The Mexican Chávez and Brazilian Villa-Lobos dominated the musical scenes of their respective countries in a way comparable only to Wagner in Germany.
+Only one composer compares in homeland stature to the larger-than-life image projected by Carlos Chávez (1899–1978), and that is Heitor Villa-Lobos (1887–1959).
+The Mexican Chávez and Brazilian Villa-Lobos dominated the musical scenes of their respective countries in a way comparable, only, to Wagner in Germany.
 They were multifaceted individuals with titanic personalities.
 As composers, conductors, educators, and musical organizers, they also coexisted and compromised with authoritarian political regimes (another similarity to Wagner).

 Nobody, of course, denies Villa-Lobos’s and Chávez’s immense creative talent or that they were dedicated to promoting music education and building music institutions that have had a lasting, positive impact on Latin American cultural life.
-Nonetheless, both were polemical personalities whose inheritances are today viewed as a mixture of light and shadow; and so thorough was their musical domination of their countries, that the visibility of other, not-less-talented composers has been blurred and delayed for generations.
+Notwithstanding, both men were polemical personalities whose inheritances are today viewed as a mixture of light and shadow; and so thorough was their musical domination of their countries, that the visibility of other, not-less-talented composers has been blurred and delayed for generations.

 The two Chávez works included on this album represent quite different moments in his creative life and shed light on his evolution as a composer.

 The piece begins with a short call, beautiful but also unconventional.
 A quick look at the score shows that, in a counterintuitive way, the phrase starts on the last beat, not the first, of a 4/4 bar.
 Very soon, the language evolves into what can be described, in 20th-century musical jargon, as two different layers.
 The right hand plays a motive and reiterates it without developing it as a 19th-century composer would have done.
 Meanwhile, the left hand plays imaginative rhythmic games, at times opposing the contemplative nature of the themes described by the right hand.
-It is tempting to think that Chávez, very familiar with the music-play of native Mexicans, attempted to replicate the way in which performers simultaneously play a flute in the left hand and a drum with the right, with a fascinating independence for each line.
+It is tempting to think that Chavez, very familiar with the music-play of native Mexicans, attempted to replicate the way in which performers simultaneously play a flute held in the left hand and a drum with the right hand, with a fascinating independence for each line.